chalmers-revere/opendlv-device-camera-opencv/README.md

 xhost +
 ```

-Next, you can start the streaming (omit `--verbose` to not display the window showing the raw image; the parameter ulimit specifies that maximum bytes to be locked in RAM and __must__ match with the desired video resolution: Width * Height * BitsPerPixel/8) with a network camera with login in credentials (user, password and ip):
+Next, you can start the streaming (omit `--verbose` to not display the window showing the raw image; the parameter ulimit specifies that maximum bytes to be locked in RAM and __must__ match or be larger with the desired video resolution: Width * Height * BitsPerPixel/8 + 100 bytes) with a network camera with login in credentials (user, password and ip):
 ```
 docker run \
            --rm \